Curriculum information of Carey Baptist Grammar School

 Course Description

+This course provides support for students who wish to continue their mathematical learning and enable them to complete 2 Units or more of VCE mathematics for courses that require students to enter with at least 2 units of mathematics.
+Students can progress to Units 3-4 of VCE Foundation Mathematics however this is not mandatory.
 The course provides a curriculum that gives relevance and meaning to the learning of mathematical concepts and core concepts of the Victorian Curriculum.
 Problem-solving and modelling are developed progressively throughout the course.
-The use of scientific calculators is integrated into the course as an instructional aid and as a computational tool.
-Notebook computers are used to aid in the understanding of mathematical concepts and skills and to facilitate problem-solving and modelling tasks.
+The use of scientific calculators is integrated into the course as an instructional aid and as a computational tool..

 Students build on skills from previous years in the areas of Number and Algebra, Geometry and Measurement, Probability and Statistics.